ComfyUI Extension: Luminance Stack Processor

 HDR Processing Comparison

-See the dramatic difference our Radiance Fusion Algorithm makes in preserving detail across exposure ranges:
+See the difference the Radiance Fusion Algorithm makes in preserving detail across exposure ranges:

 Indoor Lighting Comparison